This article introduces the AUTTO applications accessible to your users, namely, the Admin Dashboard, the Workflow URL, and the User Dashboard.

 To view this list, click the hamburger menu on the top right, then My Dashboard.

-NOTE: Autto users who have been given access to your workflows can also directly enter the URL for the User Dashboard to see a list of workflows accessible to them.
-The User Dashboard can be accessed from http://exampleURL.autto.io/execute/login, where exampleURL is the subdomain of your Autto instance.
+NOTE: Users who have been given access to your workflows can also directly enter the URL for the User Dashboard to see a list of workflows accessible to them.
+The User Dashboard can be accessed from http://exampleURL.autto.io/execute/login, where exampleURL is the subdomain of your AUTTO instance.

-On the User Dashboard, the last workflow you worked on appears at the top.
+The last workflow you worked on but have not completed appears at the top of the list.
 If Administrators have set the workflow to be resumed from the User Dashboard, you will see a Resume button below the workflow.

-Paused workflow sessions will display the dates and times when they were paused.
-These sessions will have a Resume button to the right.
+Other paused workflow sessions will show a Resume button.
 Click the button to resume working on the paused session.

 Also listed are the other workflows to which you have been given access.
 Workflows that administrators have allowed users to start from the User Dashboard will show a Start button at the bottom.
 Click this button to start working on a workflow directly from the User Dashboard.